Businesses Franchises Brokers

 Retail Business Revenue and Earnings Trends

 Retail business revenue peaked in 2021, at the height of pandemic driven spending and economic stimulus.
-Sales have since return to pre-pandemic levels - dropping 10% from 2020 - though owner earnings remain up slightly at 2.5%.
+Sales have since return to pre-pandemic levels - with 2025 median revenue down 22% from the 2021 high - though owner earnings fell less at 17%.
 Stronger profit margins are likely due to inflation, where retail pricing increased more than wholesale.

 Year Revenue Discretionary Earnings % of Revenue